citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 [wwylele](https://github.com/wwylele) cracked open the disassembler and looked inside to see what Nintendo does differently between the old version and the new version...
 ... and it turns out they are almost exactly the same!

-With a few tweaks, [wwylele](https://github.com/wwylele) made the old version call the new version.
+With a few tweaks, [wwylele](https://github.com/wwylele) made the old version use our implementation of the newer one.
 This made several old version multiplayer games get further towards supported multiplayer, but sadly they still aren't playable yet.

 ### service/cam: Implement Vsync interrupt events ([#5116](https://github.com/citra-emu/citra/pull/5116)) by [zhaowenlan1779](https://github.com/zhaowenlan1779)